 Over the past few years salaries have ranged from £12K to £36K per annum.

 We do expect our students to receive a fair salary for the year’s work and the rate of pay varies widely according to the sector and role.
 Over the past few years salaries have ranged from £12K to £36K per annum.

 No. You decide the precise length of the contract (within the limitations set out above) and following this, have no further employment obligations.

-This makes the scheme an ideal option if you want to fill a skills gap or complete a fixed project without the long term commitment of a permanent employee.
+This makes the schemes an ideal option if you want to fill a skills gap or complete a fixed project without the long term commitment of a permanent employee.

 In practice, however, we often see employers so impressed with our students that they decide to offer them a permanent position after they’ve completed their degree.

-As the work placement is an integral part of their degree programme, overseas students doing a placement do not need additional work visas or paperwork from you as the employer.
+As the work is an integral part of their degree programme, overseas students do not need additional work visas or paperwork from you as the employer.

 VJ didn’t think his industrial experience year